12 Steps to Choosing the Perfect Archery Instructor

 Adaptability in Training

-No two archers are alike, so instructors need to know how to approach your personal training.
-A solid instructor should be expected to incorporate a flexible teaching regimen.
-Their teaching should be adaptable enough to accommodate recent developments in archery lessons, as well as your personal learning style.
+No two archers are alike, so instructors need to know how to approach personal training.
+A solid instructor should incorporate a flexible teaching regimen.
+Their teaching should be adaptable enough to accommodate recent developments in archery lessons and your learning style.

 When new shooting techniques come onto the scene, instructors should be able to teach you.
 At the same time, they should understand that learners are individually unique and may not grasp every concept right away.
 An instructor worth your time and money will work through these differences with you in the archery store.